Wolfgang Grams: Life

-Wolfgang Grams was born in Wiesbaden, Germany.
-His parents, Werner and Ruth Grams, were expelled from the east.
-Werner Grams volunteered for service in the Waffen-SS.
-They had another son, Rainer.
+Wolfgang Grams was born in Wiesbaden, West Germany.
+His father, Werner, had volunteered for service in the Waffen-SS during the Second World War.
+After 1945, he and his wife Ruth fled from the eastern territories.
+Wolfgang also had a brother named Rainer.

-During Grams' younger years, his family lived near the Wiesbaden Army Airfield, and he demonstrated against the Vietnam War.
+In his youth, the family lived near the Wiesbaden Army Airfield, and Grams took part in protests against the Vietnam War.

-While living in a commune, he was given the nickname Gaks.
-After the arrest of Andreas Baader and Gudrun Ensslin, he started visiting RAF prisoners in jail.
-He found the conditions of solitary confinement inhumane.
+While living in a commune, he was given the nickname "Gaks."
+After the arrest of Andreas Baader and Gudrun Ensslin, he began visiting Red Army Faction (RAF) prisoners, believing the conditions of solitary confinement to be inhumane.

-Grams' name was found in a note book of an RAF militant who was killed during an arrest attempt.
-He was kept in custody for 153 days, but was given remuneration in 1980.
-He then met Birgit Hogefeld, and they began dating and moved in together.
+Grams's name was later found in the notebook of an RAF member who was killed during an arrest attempt.
+He was held in custody for 153 days and received compensation in 1980 for his wrongful detention.
+He subsequently met Birgit Hogefeld, a leading member of the Red Army Faction (RAF), and began a relationship with her.